Battery Acee |

 Confederate coastal defenses of Savannah through 1864:

-Fort Tattnall (2), on a small island in the Savannah River between Barnwell Island and Forts Jackson and Lee on the south bank.
+Fort Tatnall (2), on a small island in the Savannah River between Barnwell Island and Forts Jackson (1) and Lee on the south bank.

 Fort Lawton (2), on Barnwell (Smith) Island in the Savannah River.

-Caustens Bluff Fort, on St. Augustine Creek north of Thunderbolt, near the present-day Islands Expressway bridge.
+Causten's Bluff Fort, on St. Augustine Creek north of Thunderbolt, near the present-day Islands Expressway bridge.
+Remnants still exist on private property inside gated community.

-Fort Bartow (1), Riverside, some remains can still be seen from President Street (US 80).
+Fort Bartow (1), Riverside, remnants still exist on private property inside gated community, visible from President Street (US 80).
 General Robert E. Lee narrowly escaped death in an incident here in 1862 when a cannon exploded.
 Several people were killed, and a large piece flew right over the general's head and landed 400 yards away.

-Whitemarsh Island Line, an earthwork line with a bastion gun battery, between Fort Bartow and Gibson Point.
+Whitemarsh Island Line, an earthwork line with a bastion gun battery, between Fort Bartow (1) and Gibson's Point.

-Gibson Point Battery (aka Eastern Point Battery), east of Riverside, a redoubt with two water batteries.
+Gibson's Point Battery (aka Eastern Point Battery), east of Riverside, a redoubt with two water batteries.
+Remnants exist on private property.

 Wilmington Battery (1861 - 1862), Wilmington, on the Wilmington River.

-Bonaventure Battery, on St. Augustine Creek about halfway between Caustens Bluff Fort and Fort Thunderbolt.
+Bonaventure Battery, on St. Augustine Creek about halfway between Causten's Bluff Fort and Fort Thunderbolt (2).

-Fort Thunderbolt (2), Thunderbolt (previously known as Wassaw). ¤National Archives MAP¤
+Fort Thunderbolt (2), Thunderbolt (previously known as Wassaw).
+No remains. ¤ National Archives MAP ¤

-Battery Daniels (aka Forge Battery), Parkersburg, with several supporting batteries on the Herb River and Gimball's Creek.
+Battery Daniels (aka Forge Battery), Parkersburg, with several supporting batteries (no remains) on the Herb River and Grimball's Creek.
+No remains.

 Fort Wimberly, on the west-side of Isle of Hope, east of Bethesda.
 Originally named Fort (or Battery) Lawton (1).
 Earthwork still exists on grounds of Wormsloe Plantation SHS.